 Approximately two out of every 1,000 new babies will have cerebral palsy.
 About 10,000 infants are diagnosed with this crippling condition every year.
 A study conducted in 2002 found that among 8-year-old children, the rate was one in 278.
 Only autism causes disability in a greater number of children than cerebral palsy.

-- Your membranes ruptured and the birth was delayed beyond 24 hours
+- Membranes ruptured and the birth was delayed beyond 24 hours

-- Your baby suffered seizures in the first day or two of life
+- Suffered seizures in the first day or two of life

 - Your baby had trouble sucking

 - Your baby had difficulty maintaining normal body temperature

 - Baby was transferred to Intensive Care